AlexSegen/toastmejs/README.md

-NotifymeJS is a very simple and light weigth plugin that shows notifications on your browser.
+ToastmeJS is a very simple and light weigth plugin that shows notifications on your browser.